Everything you need to know about day-to-day life in the Netherlands!

 The Netherlands is one of the higher income countries in Europe.
 Unfortunately, it is also one of the more expensive countries.
 However, if you match income against expenditure, the Netherlands is still one of the best paying countries in Europe.

 What do you need to think of when negotiating?
 Keep in mind all the costs you need to cover every month.
-Like rent or mortgage, food and living expenses, medical insurance, etc. All these items you need to pay from your net income.
-Also, your insurances will be paid with net income, so make sure you take that into account.
+Like rent or mortgage, food and living expenses, medical insurance, etc. All those costs together with your insurances will be deducted from your net income, so make sure you take that into account.

 Public holidays